Dark Warehouses to grab the spotlight

 Synchronising the supply networks

-Supply chain agility and multi-channel fulfilment are only achievable if warehouse operators collaborate, and increasing numbers will synchronise their networks in 2024.
+Supply chain agility and multi-channel fulfilment are only achievable if warehouse operators collaborate, and increasing numbers synchronise their networks.

 To achieve this, we will see more warehouses integrate their management systems, real-time data analytics and IoT devices to offer customers better visibility and ensure a cohesive supply chain ecosystem.